High-Priority Expected Waiting Times in the Delayed Accumulating Priority Queue with Applications to Health Care KPIs: Exponential approximations of -1 waiting times

 \subsection{Analytical approximation error for \apqname{} ($d=0$)}

-In order to justify our use of an exponential approximation, we first compare it's accuracy in the simpler \apqname{}, where we also have access to the exact waiting time CDF in order to compare.
+To justify our use of an exponential approximation, we first compare its accuracy in the simpler \apqname{}, where we also have access to the exact waiting time CDF in order to compare.
 In \cref{fig:approx_high_rho}, we plot the exact CDFs against the approximate CDFs for various levels of $\rho$.
 In \cref{fig:diff_high_rho}, we present this same information in another way, plotting the absolute difference between the exact CDFs and the approximate CDFs.

 The approximation seems to work well when $b$ is large, $\lam_1 > \lam_2$, or $b$ is very small.
-For extreme $b$ (near 0 or 1), the service discipline is close to what one would observe in the NPQ and FCFS cases, respectively, for which the approximation is exact.
+For extreme $b$ (near 0 or 1), the queueing discipline is close to what one would observe in the NPQ and FCFS cases, respectively, for which the approximation is exact.
 When $\lam_1 > \lam_2$, the lower priority class is not as impactful on the service dynamics as the higher priority class, and as $\lam_2 \to 0$ the approximation once more tends towards the exact solution.
 We also consider the same analysis from a different perspective in \cref{fig:diff_high_rho}, comparing the absolute difference between the true and approximate waiting time CDFs.
-Here we see nontrivial error for small $t$ (corresponding to 1-5 average service lengths), although when $\lam_1 > \lam_2$ or $\rho$ is large (as we expect in a health care setting), this error caps out around 5\%.
+Here we see nontrivial error for small $t$ (corresponding to 1-5 average service lengths), although when $\rho$ is large (as we expect in a health care setting), this error caps out around 5\%, and similarly the error appears to be smaller when $\lam_1 > \lam_2$.

 \infor{

 }